Kaarmaa/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+All code referenced in this writeup is available in the Project4.ipynb file.
+This file also has the corresponding images and outputs included.

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+Cells 2 - 4
+Cell 2: Loaded images, and generated chessboard points Cell 3: Calibrated the camera with the points from Cell 2 Cell 4: Applied camera calibration to the real world, test images

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

-![alt text][image1]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]
+Cell 4:
+Using OpenCV's calibrateCamera method in Cell 3, I used the outputs in Cell 4 to undistort the test image set

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)

-![alt text][image3]
+Cell 5:
+The first use of a color and gradient transforms is in Cell 5.
+This is admittedly, very basic, as I just needed to get the grayscale image from RGB for the Sobel filter.
+There are more interesting uses later on in the project where HLS colorspaces are used to help with binary thresholding of images.

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.